Walking into the complex plane to "order" better time integrators: Discussion

+The disadvantage of complex timesteppers is the additional computational cost arising from complex operations.
+However, this cost is often negligible for complex-valued differential equations.
+Although there is no exact solution, we searched for complex parameters that satisfied the order conditions for 5th-order accuracy with 5 function evaluations.
+Since solutions to the order conditions with real parameters were a subset of solutions with complex parameters, we reasoned the complex parameters would give us more freedom to satisfy the order conditions.
+We were able to find coefficients that satisfied the order conditions to $2.1\times10^{-11}$ which may be very useful from a practical standpoint.

-We also showed that complex time stepping can be used to expand stability regions, allowing larger effective time steps.
-Expanded stability regions have been designed using Runge-Kutta methods \cite{riha1972optimal, ketcheson2013optimal}, but complex coefficients in the optimal stability polynomial may support even larger stability regions in specific cases.
-The fact that you can increase the stability region by changing the integration domain rather than the integration method may also be appealing from an easy user implementation standpoint.
-Our preliminary results about nonlinear stability properties such as SSP, suggest that future exploration may unearth specific paths for specific methods with desirable stability properties.
+Lastly, we show that complex time stepping can be used to expand stability regions, allowing larger, stable time steps.
+Expanded stability regions have been designed using Runge-Kutta methods \cite{riha1972optimal, ketcheson2013optimal}, but we show that complex coefficients in the optimal stability polynomial allow for even larger stability regions, particularly for complex-valued systems.
+The fact that you can increase the stability region by changing the integration domain rather than the integration method may also be appealing in scenarios where particular integrators with specific properties (such as nonlinear stability) for specific differential equations are desired.
+Although we only explored linear stability analysis, it is possible that complex time integrators can similarly improve desired nonlinear stability properties (like Strong Stability Preserving properties \cite{gottlieb2001strong,gottlieb2009high}).

 We intend this paper to be introduction to and initiation of the search for better time integrators that take advantage of paths in the complex plane.
-We have mostly focused on creating integrators with increased accuracy and stability, but there are many other desirable properties.
+We have mostly focused on creating integrators with increased accuracy and stability, but there are many other desirable properties including energy and momentum preservation.
 The complex plane offers an extra dimension on which any integrator can be improved, opening up a new realm of possibilities when designing time stepping methods.